davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 #### Adjacency Matrix

-use matrix to store the relationships between vertexes
+- use matrix to store the relationships between vertexes
+- takes up more space (in sparse graphs)
+- slower to iterate over all edges
+- faster to lookup specific edge

 #### Adjacency List

-use array or hashmap to store the edges
+- use array or hashmap to store the edges

-#### Different types of graphs
+- Can take up less space (in sparse graphs)
+- faster to iterate over all edges
+- can be slower to look up specific edge